 A creditor can get a default judgment without a hearing if it knows exactly how much you owe or can easily figure it out.
 This is a default judgment for a “sum certain.”
 Debt collection cases often involve sum certain judgments.

 Sum not so certain

 If the creditor doesn’t know the exact amount you owe or have a formula to easily figure it out, the court must have a hearing to figure out how much money you owe before it can enter a default judgment.

 After the court enters a default or a default judgment against you, you can’t take any action in a case until you have it set aside.

 You can ask the court to set aside your default or default judgment by filing a Motion and Affidavit to Set Aside Default.
-You can use our Do-It-Yourself Motion to Set Aside Default (Consumer Debt) to create your motion.
+You can use the Do-It-Yourself Motion to Set Aside Default (Consumer Debt) tool to prepare your motion.

 Before a court can set aside a default or default judgment, it must find: